BetterWang/cumudiff/Perform/V0BDT.md

+# MVA Study of V0 in PbPb 2018

 ~~~c++
 // pt                          0,   1,   2,   3,   4,   5,   6,   7,   8,   9,  10,  11,  12
     double pTbin[14] = {0.2, 0.4, 0.6, 0.8, 1.0, 1.4, 1.8, 2.2, 2.8, 3.6, 4.6, 6.0, 7.0, 8.5};